aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-grid-controls/data-binding/binding-a-worksheet-with-database-using-worksheets-designer-in-vs-net-2005/_index.md

 **Figure:** Records in **Products** table
 ##### **Step 2: Designing Sample Application**
 An **ASP.NET Web Application** is created and designed in Visual Studio.NET 2005 as shown in the figures below.
-These screen shots are usefull for those developers who are not much familiar using Aspose.Cells.GridWeb in Visual Studio.Net 2005.
+These screen shots are useful for those developers who are not much familiar using Aspose.Cells.GridWeb in Visual Studio.Net 2005.

 First start VS.Net 2005.